Table of Contents

 configure; find work*/ -name libtool.

-specifies which libtool
+LIBTOOL_OVERRIDE specifies which libtool

-scripts, relative to WRKSRC
+scripts, relative to WRKSRC, to override.
+By

 default, it is set to “libtool */libtool